-- Almost one-quarter of the mapped area of N sensitive habitats in the UK receive ammonia concentrations above the critical level of 1 μ g m-3; this ranges from 3.2% for Scotland to 65.9% for Northern Ireland. - Over 80% of the area of calcareous grassland, and $^{\sim}60-80\%$ of the area of some woodland habitats (unmanaged, unmanaged beech, managed broadleaved) are in areas that receive ammonia concentrations above the critical level of 1 μ g m-3.
-Only 17.6% of acid grassland is in areas exceeding this critical level, but this equates to 2679 km2 which is similar to the 82.9% (2966 km2) of calcareous grassland exceeded. - Less than 1% of the area of N-sensitive habitats in the UK receives ammonia concentrations above $3 \mu g \text{ m}^{-3}$; this ranges from <0.1% in Wales and Scotland to 4.7% in Northern Ireland.
+- One-quarter of the mapped area of N sensitive habitats in the UK receive ammonia concentrations above the critical level of 1 μ g m-3; the percentage area exceeded ranges from 3.2% for Scotland to 75.2% for Northern Ireland. - 88.3% of the area of calcareous grassland, and ~70-80% of the area of some woodland habitats (unmanaged, unmanaged beech, managed broadleaved) are in areas that receive ammonia concentrations above the critical level of 1 μg m-3.
+Only 19.1% of acid grassland is in areas exceeding this critical level, but this equates to 2,894 km2 which is similar in area to the 88.3% (3,140 km2) of calcareous grassland exceeded. - 1% of the area of N-sensitive habitats in the UK receives ammonia concentrations above 3 μ g m-3; this ranges from <0.1% in Scotland to 9.2% in Northern Ireland.